Skip to main content

 Signing with a Ledger hardware wallet

 Starknet.js has a support for Ledger Nano S+ or X, to sign your Starknet transactions.
 You have to use a transporter to interact with the Ledger Nano.
-Depending if you use an USB or a Bluetooth connection, depending of your framework (Node, Web, Mobile), you have to use the appropriate library to create your transporter.
+Depending if you use an USB or a Bluetooth connection, depending on your framework (Node, Web, Mobile), you have to use the appropriate library to create your transporter.

 The libs available are :